robwatsongtr/music-pdf-to-speech/README.md

 ## Installation:

 Make sure Python 3.11x is installed.
+If not, install it.

+Clone repo.

-Clone repo. cd into repo.
+cd into repo.

 Create a Python 3.11 virtual environment in the project directory: